Unified command for spill response

 Decisions for these staff roles are generally based on greatest jurisdictional involvement, individual qualifications, and accountability.
 The unified command should establish a mutually satisfactory incident management organization that reflects all interests, resources, skills and knowledge of the stakeholders.

 Members of a unified command bring with them their own titles and representation.
 For example, there may be a Fire Chief representing a municipality, a Provincial Incident Commander representing a provincial response team, and an Incident Manager representing a company.
-As a spokesperson, however, you must clearly delineate between being the "spokesperson for the unified command team" versus a "spokesperson for your affiliation".
+As a spokesperson, however, you must clearly specify between being the 'spokesperson for the unified command team' versus a 'spokesperson for your affiliation'.
 The former takes a neutral role and speaks on the mutually agreed on response strategy and the unified command organization.
 The latter addresses your affiliation's specific involvement.

 A typical scenario would be a media conference where participants of unified command are seated.
-Each may introduce themselves according to their original/official titles, but only one person is the "spokesperson" for the unified team.
+Each may introduce themselves according to their original or official titles, but only one person is the 'spokesperson' for the unified team.

 Unified command begins with the primary (lead, key) stakeholders being identified, meeting and selecting a spokesperson (and final arbitrator of issues).
 Unified command should include the primary stakeholders with functional, jurisdictional, and/or legal responsibilities.
-A company who has a corporate and legal responsibility to respond would be a primary stakeholder — i.e."polluter pay principle".
+A company who has a corporate and legal responsibility to respond would be a primary stakeholder (such as, 'polluter pay principle').
 The overriding premise of effective response is the protection of people, property, and the environment as the foremost goal.
 To ignore a primary stakeholder with the equipment, personnel, and funds to respond could compromise this goal.

 Other supporting provincial ministries, federal departments, non-government organizations (NGOs), and interest groups can participate in response or planning.
 For supporting ministries (agencies), such as health or social services, they can fulfill a function, or groups (branches) of functions such as health impact monitoring.
 An important function the planning section is to identify other stakeholders affected by an incident, and bring them together so that they may air their concerns or provide legitimate information to assist in action planning.
 The role of the Liaison Officer within Command is to ensure stakeholder interests are heard and met.